Aashishk878/GemFlix/README.md

-# Netflix GPT - Movie Recommendation Platform
+# GemFlix- Movie Recommendation Platform

-A modern Netflix clone built with React that uses AI to provide personalized movie recommendations.
+A modern streaming platform built with React that uses AI to provide personalized movie recommendations.
 The application integrates with TMDB API for movie data and Google's Gemini AI for intelligent search functionality.

 ## 🚀 Features